 It is meaningless to define a breather without air, a walker without gravity and ground" F. Perls, Gestalt Therapy

+>

-Awareness practice is the foundation of Gestalt therapy, a humanistic psychotherapy.
+> Awareness practice is the foundation of Gestalt therapy, a humanistic psychotherapy.
 As a Gestalt therapist, I combine some aspects of Gestalt therapy and the Medicine Wheel model, as they share an holistic point of view on the world and invite us to be aware that we are part of a whole, all linked and connected.
 We are influenced by others, by the natural world, and we influence them.

+>

-Growing our awareness, also, helps us to listen to our inner being, acknowledging and trusting our sensations, feelings, emotions in order to expand our "response-ability" and make informed choices in search of balance and fluidity.
+> Growing our awareness, also, helps us to listen to our inner being, acknowledging and trusting our sensations, feelings, emotions in order to expand our "response-ability" and make informed choices in search of balance and fluidity.

+>

-And when we work within the Medicine Wheel, it show us our connectedness and interdependence with the larger whole of Nature as a source of knowledge and self-discovery.
+> And when we work within the Medicine Wheel, it shows us our connectedness and interdependence with the larger whole of Nature as a source of knowledge, self-discovery and a place to belong.

+>

-Gestalt practice takes into account all the different aspects of the human being and looked at it as a whole : physical, intellectual, emotional, spiritual and integrates various techniques, using words, movements, dreams, imagination, engaging our creativity.
+> Gestalt practice takes into account all the different aspects of the human being and looked at it as a whole : physical, intellectual, emotional, spiritual and integrates various techniques, using words, movements, dreams, imagination, engaging our creativity.
 Because our thoughts often maintain us stuck in repetitive patterns, working with what we experience in the here and now with our body allows to access hidden parts of who we are and be more in tune with ourselves.

+>

-Awareness practice focus on what you experience in the present moment, the environmental and social contexts of your life, and the self-regulating adjustments you make as a result of your overall situation.
+> Awareness practice focus on what you experience in the present moment, the environmental and social contexts of your life, and the self-regulating adjustments you make as a result of your overall situation.